-The outline below provides an overview of the stepwise process for the ASP application using the ASP application system.
-[Note re: business confidentiality of ASP system under development].
+The outline below provides an overview of the stepwise process for the ASP application using the ASP Application System.
+In addition to this overview, potential ASP applicants will also have access to an ASP System User Guide.

-Register.
+Applicant generates account in ASP Application System.

+Step 1: Register

-Go to [URL] to complete the registration for the ASP.
+Go to https://newgtldprogram.icann.org/en/application-rounds/round2/asp/apply to register for the ASP.

 Receive registration confirmation.

-Access application materials.
+Step 2: Access application materials

-Either log in to the Applicant Support Program system to access materials OR
+Either log in to the ASP Application System to access materials OR

-If an applicant wishes to work on their application offline, they may download the following forms from the ASP section of the website [URL]:
+If an applicant wishes to work on its application offline, the following forms can be downloaded from the ASP section of the website:

 Instructions packet for the ASP application